jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

     - reactive programming
 published: false
 ---
-I have always had a fascination with functional programming ever since I took a class on functional programming using the OCaml programing language way, way back when I was in undergraduate school.
-Expressive type systems, higher order functions, immutability, and the ability to be explicit about where functions have side effects make it easier to write correct programs.
-But there's no denying that there can be a steep learning curve for those of us who have gotten used to writing code in an imperative style.
+I've always had a fascination with functional programming ever since taking a class on functional programming using the OCaml programming language when I was in undergraduate school.
+Expressive type systems, higher order functions, immutability, and the ability to be explicit about where functions have side effects can make it easier to write correct programs.
+Although, there's no denying that there can be a steep learning curve for those of us who have gotten used to writing code in an imperative style.

 As I continue to put into practice functional programming concepts I try to learn about some of the different patterns bright minds have come up.
 One such pattern I was reading about a while ago that intrigued me is dubbed "Railway Oriented Programming" by Scott Wlaschin.

-So what is "Railway Oriented Programming"?
-Railway Oriented Programming is a pattern for handling branches in logic in your program in a clean and concise way.
-Instead of nesting if statements or using exceptions you use the power of function composition and a static type system to chain functions together and allow you to choose which branch of logic to go to next skipping over the remaining functions in the chain when an error is encountered.
+So what is "Railway Oriented Programming" or ROP?
+Railway Oriented Programming is a pattern for handling branches in logic within your program in a clean and concise way.
+Instead of nesting if statements or using exceptions you use the power of function composition and a static type system to chain functions together.
+This allows you to choose which branch of logic to go to next and to skip over any remaining functions in the chain when an error is encountered.

-Scott Wlaschin uses the anology of of railway switches to visualize how this control flow pattern works.
-I think its particularly useful for modeling the error handling for your domain logic.
-It allows handling of errors in a type safe way and force the developer to think about both the happy and not so happy paths of the application logic.
-It's important to note this isn't meant to be a replacement for exceptions but can be used as a different way to think about and model the control flow of your domain logic.
+Mr. Wlaschin uses the anology of of railway switches to visualize how this control flow pattern works.
+I think this pattern is particularly useful for modeling the error handling for your domain logic.
+It allows handling of errors in a type safe way and helps the developer to think about both the happy and not so happy paths of the application logic.
+It's important to note this isn't meant to be a replacement for exceptions but it can be used as a different way to think about and model the control flow of your domain logic.

-If you are not familiar with this concept you will probably find it helpful to read these posts first to get some context as Scott Wlaschin can explain the concept better than I can:
+If you are not familiar with this concept you will probably find it helpful to read these posts first to get some context as Mr. Wlaschin can explain the concept better than I can:
 - [Railway Oriented Programming - Scott Wlaschin (I highly recommend watching the video of his talk)](https://fsharpforfunandprofit.com/rop/)
 - [Against Railway Oriented Programming - Scott Wlaschin](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/)

 So you've read these articles and you agree that is this is cool idea and want to start using it where it makes sense in your code base.
-I was attempting to use this pattern with TypeScript recently.
 This pattern works great if your switch functions are all synchronous and don't need to wait for an HTTP call, file system operation or database query.
-You simply start with your initial input and pass that input through your switches along the railway.
+You simply start with your initial input and pass that input through your switches along your proverbial railway.
 But this is the real world and most of us have to interact with systems outside of our program.
-I didn't real find much in my reading to see how anyone who using this pattern handled that outside of F#.
+I didn't real find much in my reading to see how anyone who used this pattern handled asynchronous operations outside of F#.
+I attempted to use this pattern with TypeScript recently and with TypeScript since it is JavaScript under the hood we need a way to handle asynchronous functions.

-So lets see what happens when you throw asynchronous functions in the mix.
+So lets see explore what happens when you throw asynchronous functions in the mix.

-Let's use as an example validating user input for an API.
+Let's use the example validating user input for an API.
 We'll use the functional programming helper library [True Myth](https://github.com/true-myth/true-myth) for demonstration purposes as it includes an implementation of the Result type and helper functions to wrap/unwrap values and chain together function calls.

 Let's consider this example:
 {% highlight typescript %}
 import { Result, Ok, Err } from 'true-myth';

+enum UserValidationError {
+    USERNAME_EMPTY = 'Username cannot be empty!'
+    USERNAME_INVALID_CHARS = 'Username must only contain alphanumeric chars and dashes/underscores', }

 class User {
     constructor(